Dear Laboratory Directors and Managers,

 - On March 9, 2020, the list of reportable diseases in Title 17, California Code of Regulations (17 CCR) section 2500 was amended to include COVID-19 and Novel coronavirus infections, and 17 CCR section 2505 was amended to include SARS-CoV-2 and Coronavirus, novel strains, effective immediately.

-- Any laboratories approved to test for SARS-CoV-2 must report all positive and non-positive (negative, indeterminate, and specimen unsatisfactory) test results from both antigen/molecular and antibody/serology tests for SARS-CoV-2 at least daily through the CalREDIE Electronic Laboratory Reporting system (ELR).
+- Any laboratories approved to test for SARS-CoV-2 must report all positive and non-positive (negative, indeterminate, and specimen unsatisfactory) test results from both antigen/molecular and antibody/serology tests for SARS-CoV-2 through the CalREDIE Electronic Laboratory Reporting system (ELR) within eight hours from the time the laboratory notifies the health care provider or other person authorized to receive the report.

 - Please use the encoding guidelines for ELR messages for SARS-CoV-2.
 The LOINC codes are pre-release codes, developed for special use.
-You can find them, and check for future updates, on the LOINC Prerelease Terms webpage (https://loinc.org/prerelease/).
+You can find them, and check for future updates, at the

 - In addition, please use the following SNOMED codes: